 Loam is the ideal blend of particle sizes.
 It is a balance of sand, clay and silt.
 Loam has the ability to hold water while still allowing excess water to drain away, allowing air into the soil in order to provide the necessary oxygen to the roots and to the organisms found in the soil.
-Loam is easy to work, capacity.
+Loam is easy to work, holds nutrients, has good aeration and good water-retention capacity.

 The easiest way to improve a soil's texture is to add compost.
-Compost improves water- and nutrient-retention in sandy soils, and improves drainage and aeration in clay soils and silt.
+Compost improves water- and nutrient-retention in sandy soils, and improves drainage and aeration in clav soils and silt.